-Throughout the United States, tons of radio enthusiasts still love the idea of ham radio.
+Throughout the United States, many radio enthusiasts take part in the fascinating and educational ham radio hobby.

-These radio amateurs, as they’re often called, use the shortwave frequencies to find new broadcasts and communicate with people around the world.
+These licenced radio amateurs, as they’re officially called, use many radio frequencies to find new friends and communicate with other hams around the world.

 If you want to become one of the many masters of shortwave radio that exist in the ham community today, the first step is getting your ham radio license.

-To ensure that the airwaves aren’t clogged with people using shortwave technology incorrectly, the US government requires people to have a ham radio license to broadcast.
-Fortunately, getting one of these certificates is easy enough.
+To ensure that the radio bands aren’t jammed up with people using ham radio incorrectly, the US government requires people to have a ham radio license in order to transmit.
+Fortunately, getting one of these licenses is easy enough.

 Let’s take a closer look.